We are an all-inclusive company scientifically grounded in the tradition of how to dissolve resistance to change.

 The Goal is to Make a Transition, Not a Recovery, from Divorce

 The essence of recovery is “reclaiming or retrieving” something that was lost in the past.
 The essence of transition is “moving on” to something new in the future.
-We believe the post-divorce mission should be to facilitate a fast and smooth transition from a past life of how life used to be before the divorce to a client’s next life of thriving in their new life circumstances.
+We believe the post-divorce mission should be to facilitate a fast and smooth transition from how life used to be before the divorce to how life is now after the divorce, in which you are thriving in your new life circumstances.

 Divorce Is an Equal-Opportunity Source of Misery — and Hope

 Male or female; straight or GLBT; black, white, brown, or whatever; or from any religious tradition: a broken relationship is a broken relationship regardless, and we all suffer the same.
 The sooner and the more completely we can deal with and bring to completion our relationship that has died, the sooner we can turn our attention and energy to living the life we desire and deserve.